LuigiStammati/DRY-Ansible-for-Network-Automation/roles/dana_junos_push_config/README.md

 This Ansible role provides a quick way to push a configuration file to a juniper device.

 You only specify the folder that contains the configuration files.
 This role will first search for a configuration file that matches the target device name (file name must end with _hostname_.conf).
-Finally, it will load and commit (by default with the merge option) the configuration to the remote host.
+Then, it will load and commit (by default with the merge option) the configuration to the remote host.

-If more than one file match the device name, only one will be used.
+Moreover, if pushing the configuration via SSH fails, the role automatically attempts to load and commit via Telnet, using different credentials that can be customized.

 Requirements